FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Never use human toothpaste on your dog, as it is too high in salt and fluoride.
 Human toothpaste also contains a chemical known as xylitol, which is poisonous to dogs [1].
 Your dog will swallow the toothpaste (unless you have a clever dog that is trained to spit, rinse and gargle!), causing an upset stomach.

-- As with any new experience, it may take a little while for you dog to get used to the sensation of having her teeth brushed.
+- As with any new experience, it may take a little while for your dog to get used to the sensation of having their teeth brushed.

-- Introduce your dog to her toothbrush by letting her sniff and lick it.
-Gently rub it around her mouth, and work your way to putting it in her mouth.
+- Introduce your dog to their toothbrush by letting them sniff and lick it.
+Gently rub it around their mouth, and work your way to putting it in their mouth where you can start brushing a few teeth.

-- Also get her acquainted with her toothpaste.
-Dab a little on your finger and let her eat it.
+- Also, get them acquainted with their toothpaste.
+Dab a little on your finger and let them eat it to see if they like the taste or not.

 Tooth brushing with baking soda is a great way to keep your dog’s teeth clean.
 Not only is it affordable and easy to do, but it also helps to remove plaque and tartar buildup.

 Mix together one teaspoon of baking soda with enough water to create a paste to get started.
-Scoop the paste-up with your toothbrush, and begin brushing your dog’s teeth.
+Scoop the paste up with your toothbrush, and begin brushing their teeth.

 To get the best results, you should brush their teeth twice a week for five minutes each time.
 The toothpaste will remove tartar buildup, freshen your dog’s breath, and leave them with clean teeth!
-Many dogs will grow to expect and enjoy brushing if it becomes a part of their daily routine.
+I’ve found that many dogs, including my fidgety furry friend Howie, will grow to expect and enjoy brushing if it becomes a part of their daily routine.

 Things to do before brushing

-Before brushing, examine your dog’s teeth and gums first.
-Check for any plaque or tartar build up on the teeth, and red or inflamed gums.
-If this is the case, take your dog to your vet first to have her teeth professionally cleaned with specific dental tools.
-Otherwise your brushing efforts will be in vain, or in the case of inflamed gums, may cause pain.
-Many pet owners feel that using a finger brush is simpler, especially when they are just starting to brush their dog’s teeth.
+Before brushing, examine their teeth and gums first.
+Check for any plaque or tartar build-up on the teeth and red or inflamed gums.
+If this is the case, take your dog to your vet first to get some dental cleanings with specific dental tools.
+Otherwise, your brushing efforts will be in vain, or in the case of inflamed gums, may cause pain.
+Many pet owners, like myself, feel that using a finger brush is simpler, especially when they are just starting to get their teeth brushed and when your dog gets a bit older.

 Brushing technique: How to brush your dog’s teeth?

-It’s really just like brushing your own teeth!
-Make sure you get to all sides and up the back of the mouth too.
-Try and make it a fun experience for your dog so she won’t resist your future attempts to brush her teeth.
+I’ve found that brushing a dog’s teeth is really just like brushing your own teeth!
+Make sure you get to all sides, the gum line, and up the back teeth too.
+Try and make it a fun experience for your dog so they won’t resist your future attempts to brush their teeth.

-The best way to brush your dog’s teeth is to use a canine toothbrush and canine toothpaste.
-You can buy these at most pet stores.
-If necessary, just start off with a few teeth at first, and build up to her whole mouth being cleaned.
-Wet the toothbrush, put some toothpaste on the bristles, and start brushing your dog’s teeth in a circular motion.
+The best way to brush their teeth is to use a dog toothbrush and dog toothpaste which you can buy at most pet stores.
+When I started brushing Howie’s teeth, I used finger brushes to start brushing a few teeth before building up to the whole mouth being cleaned.
+Wet the toothbrush, put some toothpaste on the bristles, and start brushing their teeth in a circular motion.
 Brush the front teeth and then the bottom teeth.
+Make sure you brush along the gum line as well to lower the chances of gum disease.
+If you notice any redness or swelling in the mouth around a few teeth or the gum line, take your dog to the vet so they can get a professional dental cleaning and get treatment for any dental disease they may have.

-Make sure to get all of the teeth, including the back molars.
+Make sure to get all of the teeth, including the back teeth.
 It may take a little bit of time for your dog to get used to this, but soon it will come to enjoy the brushing session as much as you do.
-Praise her and reward her with a treat afterwards.
-Positive reinforcement is essential in dog training, especially if your dog despises having his teeth cleaned.
+Praise and reward them with a treat afterward.
+Positive reinforcement is essential in dog training, especially if your dog despises having their teeth cleaned.

 More information on your pooch’s teeth

 The front teeth of your pooch are used to catch prey when it is hunting.
-Keeping the teeth clean helps the puppy teeth stay overall strong and healthy.
+This means it is essential to keep their front teeth strong so they can eat their food without many problems.
+Keeping the teeth clean helps the teeth stay overall strong and healthy.

 The lower teeth of your dog are also important to clean as they come into contact with the ground when your dog is running and playing.
-The build-up of plaque and tartar on these teeth can cause bad breath, gum disease, and even tooth loss.
+The build-up of plaque and tartar on these teeth can cause dental disease, bad breath, gum disease, and even tooth loss which can be extremely painful.

 Dog treats that are designed to improve oral health

-Some dog treats, in addition to toothpaste and toothbrushes, are made to aid your dog’s health.
-If your dog despises brushing his teeth, there are certain solutions that might help you clean his teeth without brushing.
+Some dental treats, in addition to toothpaste and toothbrushes, are made to aid your dog’s health and prevent gum disease.
+If your dog despises the activity of tooth brushing, there are certain solutions that might help you to still clean their teeth.

-To get rid of plaque build-up, you can brush your dog’s teeth frequently.
-Dogs don’t need to have their teeth brushed every day but try to do it at least once a week.
+To get rid of plaque build-up, you can engage in brushing their teeth frequently.
+Dogs don’t need to have their teeth brushed every day but try to do it at least once or twice a week to prevent the onset of gum disease.

-If you find that your dog is having trouble with plaque build-up, you may need to get him/her a dental cleaning from the vet.
+If you find that your dog is having trouble with plaque build-up, you may need to get them some professional dental cleanings from the vet.
 This is a procedure in which the vet will clean your dog’s teeth with a special tool.
-It is an expensive procedure but it is well worth it in keeping your dog healthy.
+It is an expensive procedure but it is well worth it in keeping your dog healthy and make sure they don’t have a lot of pain.
 In the long run, your dog will thank you.
-With these tips for brushing dogs teeth, you can make your pet teeth cleaning regimen quick, simple, and successful.
+With these tips for brushing a dog’s teeth, you can make your pet’s teeth cleaning regimen quick, simple, and successful.

 Leave a Reply